 - pots with good drainage

 - a tray to catch and drainage

 - Heating Mat is optional, but it cuts the sprouting time in half!

 - Plastic wrap or a seedling tray with a dome. **Optional but nice to have

-The herbs you choose to grow is completely up to you.
+The herbs you choose to grow are entirely up to you.
 I’m doing this series with the most common herbs.
 These also happen to be some of the easiest to grow.
 I do not suggest trying to grow rosemary from seed.
-It can be done but it takes a long time to get a plant big enough to harvest from.
-We will be growing sage but keep in mind you should not harvest sage leaves the first year.
+It can be done, but it takes a long time to get a large enough plant.
+We will be growing sage, but remember that you should not harvest sage leaves the first year.

 WE’LL BE GROWING